-Canada should increase aid to Cuba and help end U.S. sanctions
+Canada should increase aid to Cuba and work with other countries to ease impact of U.S. sanctions

 The Christian Centre for Reflection and Dialogue - Cuba, delivers healthy, tasty food by bicycle trolleys in Cardenas to over 100 people daily.
 Those receiving the food often live alone, lack family support, live with disabilities and/or are seniors.

-Call on the Canadian government to increase food and medical aid to Cuba and to press the United States to ease its sanctions
+Call on the Canadian government to increase food and medical aid to Cuba and work with other countries to ease the impact of U.S. sanctions.

 Take Action Now

-Canadian churches, trade unions and other non-governmental organizations are working together to encourage the government of Canada to increase aid to Cuba in this time of exceptional need and to press the United States to ease its sanctions.
+Canadian churches, trade unions and other non-governmental organizations are working together to encourage the Government of Canada to increase aid to Cuba in this time of exceptional need and ensure humanitarian aid and development assistance is not restricted by U.S. sanctions and other measures.

-In 2024 UNICEF placed Cuba—for the first time—as a country where a third of the country’s children are living in poverty.
-This year, again for the first time, Cuba requested support from the World Food Program for powdered milk for children under seven.
+In 2024, UNICEF placed Cuba—for the first time—as a country where a third of the country’s children are living in poverty.
+This year, also for the first time, Cuba requested support from the World Food Program for powdered milk for children under seven.

 What’s Happening in Cuba

 Cuban partner organizations and recent visitors say conditions in Cuba today are much more difficult than in the early 1990s when the implosion of the Soviet Union led to a massive deterioration in living standards.
 The pandemic shuttered the tourism industry, a main source of revenue used to acquire food, medicines and fuel from abroad.
 Cuba has also suffered a series of hurricanes, droughts and floods, leading to lost crops and food shortages.
-Punitive U.S. policies under both Trump and Biden have also reversed the many gains delivered by the Obama administration.
+Energy shortages limit public transit and even the collection of garbage.
+Punitive U.S. measures under both Trump and Biden have also reversed the many gains delivered by the easing of such measures by the Obama administration.

 Try to imagine what living conditions are like for the average Cuban: